pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_flat_button`

-This is a Python code snippet that demonstrates how to create buttons and handle button events using the Arcade library.
-It includes three methods for processing button events: creating a child class to handle events, assigning a callback function to handle events, and using a decorator to handle events.
-The code also showcases creating buttons, adding them to a vertical layout, and managing a UIManager to handle UI elements and events.
+This code snippet demonstrates how to create a graphical user interface (GUI) using the Arcade library in Python.
+It showcases the creation of buttons and different ways to handle button click events.
+The example covers three methods: first, by creating a child class to handle events directly within the class itself; second, by assigning a callback function to handle events; and third, by using a decorator to handle events inline.
+This code also shows how to use a UIManager to manage UI elements and layout within a view.
+The UIManager enables the handling of window events and facilitates the creation of interactive GUI applications within an Arcade game or simulation.

 gui_flat_button_styled.py
 -------------------------